zeiban/defiance-tools/README.md

 *ski2obj.exe -w c:\games\defiance\live\wad -o c:\temp*

 ### waddump ###
-Used to dump individual assets from WAD files.
+Used to dump individual RMID assets from WAD archive files.
 It will decompress any compressed assets as well.
-Useful for extracting assets for research but doesn't convert.
+Useful for extracting assets for research but doesn't convert any end user format.
 Run with -h to see usage.

 ### waddiff ###
 Compares 2 directories containing WAD files and generates a CSV file that exaplains what was added, deleted and changed.
 Very useful if you want to know what changed between client patches.